GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-composer-custom-attachments.md

 }
 ```

-Then, set the custom component in the `Components` config:
+Then, set the custom component in the `Components` configuration:
 ```swift
 Components.default.messageComposerVC = CustomComposerVC.self
 ```